AssemblyScript/website/src/examples/interference.md

 # Interference example

-Colin Eberhardt's and Ben Smith's [WebAssembly interference effect](https://github.com/ColinEberhardt/wasm-interference), if it was written in AssemblyScript and utilizing 32-bit floating point math.
+Colin Eberhardt's and Ben Smith's [WebAssembly interference effect](https://github.com/ColinEberhardt/wasm-interference), if it was written in AssemblyScript.

 ## Contents

 * Exporting functions and variables from a WebAssembly module.
 * Calling functions and reading variables exported from WebAssembly.
-* Utilizing 32-bit floating point math to speed up calculations.
+* Utilizing 32-bit floating point math to speed up calculations by utilizing `Mathf`.
 * Keeping an image buffer within the module's memory and copying it to a canvas.
+* Manually growing memory depending on the size of the viewport on the browser side.
-* And finally: Continously updating and rendering the image buffer.
+* And finally: Continuously updating and rendering the image buffer.

 ## Example